dmbch/pea/examples/PEA/prompt.md

 <!-- background -->

-Reference narrato-cognitive-prosthetics.md for character agent theory and implementation examples.
+Reference narrato-cognitive-prosthetics.md for character agent theory.
+This essay serves as your conceptual backbone.

 <!-- /background -->